GhostNaN/ReVidia-Audio-Visualizer/docs/README.md

 - To use VB-CABLE follow the "Setting up VB-CABLE in 5 steps:" in the "WindowsReadme.txt"

 ## Future Ideas:
-#### In order of importance:
+#### In order of likely importance:
+- Animated background(WIP)
+- New ReVidia Icon
+- None bar form factors
 - General optimizing
-- Fix how transparency is done on Windows
+- Fix how transparency is done on Windows(Decouple Settings?)
-- Overhaul the old Linux terminal version
+- Overhaul the ancient Linux terminal version

 ## Acknowledgments
 - Numpy mostly for the FFT
 - PyAudio and PortAudio for audio data collection
+  - PyAudio WASAPI loopack fork for Windows port
 - PyQt5 and QT for the GUI

  ## License